avinash8303/avinash8303/README.md

 - 👋 Hi, I’m Avinash Kumar tripathi
-- 👀 I’m interested in DSA and java
+- 👀 I’m interested in MERN Stack
 - 🌱 I’m currently learning b.tech IT
-- 💞️ I’m looking to collaborate with IBM
+- 💞️ I’m looking for the internship and job
 - 📫 How to reach me tripathiavinash860@gmail.com

 <!---